 Under the Controlled Substances Act, cocaine is a Schedule II drug.
-This means that it has a high potential for abuse and has an accepted medical use in the U.S. Cocaine hydrochloride solution that is used mainly as a topical local anesthetic for the upper respiratory tract.
+This means that it has a high potential for abuse and has an accepted medical use in the U.S. Cocaine hydrochloride solution is used mainly as a topical local anesthetic for the upper respiratory tract.
 Cocaine can also be used to reduce bleeding in the mucous membranes in the nasal cavities, mouth, and throat.
 These days, though, more effective products have been developed so cocaine is rarely used.

-Because of cocaine’s high potential for abuse, many people that use cocaine quickly become addicted to it and need to attend cocaine addiction treatment.
+Because of cocaine’s high potential for abuse, many people that use cocaine quickly become addicted to it and need to attend addiction treatment.